linode/docs/docs/applications/configuration-management/use-linode-packer-builder/index.md

 In this guide you will complete the following steps:

-* Install Packer on your computer
+* Install Packer on your computer.
 * Create a Packer image template.
 Optionally, the template will execute system configurations using Packer's Ansible provisioner.
-* Generate a Linode Image from your Packer template
+* Generate a Linode Image from your Packer template.
-* Deploy a Linode from your stored Packer image
+* Deploy a Linode from your stored Packer image.

 ## Before You Begin